yrath/pytrace/README.md

 ![pytrace output](img/example.png)

-Note that starting with python 3.2, the context manager can also be used as a decorator with `trace_execution()`.
+Note that starting with python 3.2, the context manager can also be used as a decorator with `@trace_execution()`.

 The tracer can also be used from the command line with